Great Salt Lake: Ecosystem

-Several islands in the lake provide critical nesting areas for various birds.
-Access to Hat, Gunnison, and Cub islands is strictly limited by the State of Utah in an effort to protect nesting colonies of American white pelican (Pelecanus erythrorhynchos).
-The islands within the Great Salt Lake also provide habitat for lizard and mammalian wildlife and a variety of plant species.
+Several islands provide critical nesting areas for various birds.
+Access to Hat, Gunnison, and Cub islands is strictly limited in an effort to protect nesting colonies of American white pelican (Pelecanus erythrorhynchos).
+The islands also provide habitat for lizard and mammalian wildlife and a variety of plant species.
 Some species may have been extirpated from the islands.
-For example, a number of explorers who visited the area in the mid-1800s (e.g. Emmanuel Domenech, Howard Stansbury, Jules Rémy) noted an abundance of yellow-flowered "onions" on several of the islands, which they identified as Calochortus luteus.
+Explorers who visited the area in the mid-19th century (e.g. Emmanuel Domenech, Howard Stansbury, Jules Rémy) note an abundance of yellow-flowered "onions" on several of the islands, which had been identified as Calochortus luteus.
 This species today occurs only in California; however, at that time the name C. luteus was applied to plants that later were named C. nuttallii A yellow-flowered Calochortus was first named as a variety of C. nuttallii but was later separated into a new species, C. aureus.
 This species occurs in Utah today, though apparently no longer on the islands of the Great Salt Lake.

-Because of the Great Salt Lake's high salinity, it has few fish, but they do occur in Bear River Bay and Farmington Bay when spring runoff brings fresh water into the lake.
-A few aquatic animals live in the lake's main basin, including centimeter-long brine shrimp (Artemia franciscana).
-Their tiny, hard-walled eggs or cysts (diameter about 200 micrometers) are harvested in quantity during the fall and early winter.
-They are fed to prawns in Asia, sold as novelty "Sea-Monkeys," sold either live, frozen, or dehydrated in pet stores as a fish food, and used in testing of toxins, drugs, and other chemicals.
-There are also two species of brine fly, as well as protozoa, rotifers, bacteria and algae.
+Because of the high salinity, the lake has few fish, but they do occur in Bear River Bay and Farmington Bay when spring runoff brings fresh water into the lake.
+A few aquatic animals live in the main basin, including centimeter-long brine shrimp Artemia franciscana.
+There are also two species of brine fly as well as protozoa, rotifers, bacteria and algae.

 Salinity differences between the sections of the lake separated by the railroad causeway result in significantly different biota.
 A phytoplankton community dominated by green algae or cyanobacteria (blue-green algae) tint the water south of the causeway a greenish color.
 North of the causeway, the lake is dominated by Dunaliella salina, a species of algae which releases beta-carotene, and the bacteria-like haloarchaea, which together give the water an unusual reddish or purplish color.
-The dense, high-salinity water of the North Arm flows back through the causeway into the Southern portion of the lake, creating a deep brine layer there.
+The dense, high-salinity water of the northern arm flows back through the causeway into the southern portion, creating a deep brine layer there.